ssfsx17/ffpnp/GMGuide.md

 The suggested average monster has the following statistics:

 - Monster Level = the party's average Experience Level
+- Average Attributes = M-Level + 10
-- Maximum HP = M-Level * M-Level * 2
+- Maximum HP = (M-Level + 10) * M-Level * 2
 - Maximum MP = M-Level * 10
-- Physical Damage = M-Level * M-Level
+- Damage Output = (M-Level + 20) * M-Level
-- Accuracy & Magic Accuracy = M-Level * 2
+- Accuracy & Magic Accuracy = (M-Level * 2) + 10
-- Evasion & Magic Evasion = M-Level * 1.5
+- Evasion & Magic Evasion = (M-Level * 1.5) + 20
-- Defense & Magic Defense = M-Level * M-Level * 0.5
+- Defense & Magic Defense = (M-Level + 20) * M-Level * 0.5, or half of damage output
 - Monster HP is not subject to the HP Limit

-Since monsters have no inherent rewards, the GM is free to give XP and JP incentives if the party seeks out tougher-than-average monsters, or to reduce XP and JP awards if the party seeks out weaker-than-average monsters.
+Since monsters have no inherent rewards, the GM is free to give incentives if the party seeks out tougher-than-average monsters, or to reduce rewards if the party seeks out weaker-than-average monsters.

 Suggested traits for boss monsters:

-- HP is multiplied by 20 or more.
+- HP is multiplied by 10 or more.
-- MP is multiplied by 5 or more
+- MP is multiplied by 5 or more.
 - +50 Evasion and Magic Evasion against status effects and HP-reducing effects, or halved effectiveness of these.
-- Successful instant-death are converted to 9999 damage.
+- Successful instant-death effects are converted to 9999 damage.
-- Successful HP-reducing effects are capped at 9999 damage.
+- Successful HP-reducing effects, or other damages based on maximum HP, are capped at 9999 damage.
+- Attacks twice per action.

 Precalculated average monsters and bosses are provided in the following formats:

 - [LibreOffice Calc](/FFPNP_Suggested_Average_Monsters.ods)
 - [Google Drive](https://docs.google.com/spreadsheets/d/1jI1CjCPBuhVCI4bKV9r5uEl5KE1PVM5n6Z-foHFVYt0/edit?usp=sharing)

+Ultimately, the given numbers are **suggestions** assuming average comfort with rules and numbers.
+The GM can write whatever they want.
+The GM can choose to round off the ones places, tens places, or even hundreds places of numbers.
+If all of the players must be reminded to buy new gear, and they dare not perform actions other than "attack," then the GM can just halve some numbers.
+If all of the players spend their entire free time between sessions on planning their characters, then the GM can just increase some numbers by 50% or 100%, or whatever other fudging.
+The end goal is to make the players feel good that they expanded their minds and used mental effort in order to overcome challenges.

 ### Examples of Non-Average Templates